-Data provided to EUI members under Library license is accessible via internet protocol (IP) or – for micro-socioeconomic data - via restricted server.
+Data provided to EUI members under Library license are accessible via internet protocol (IP) or – for micro-socioeconomic data – the Library’s restricted data server.
 The Datastream (Thomson Reuters) financial database is run directly from the EUI desktop ‘programmes’ menu.
-Data from the Inter-university Consortium for Political and Social Research (ICPSR) archive can only be downloaded by Library staff on request.
+Data from the Inter-university Consortium for Political and Social Research (ICPSR) archive is downloaded by Library staff upon request.

 Access to data at other institutions

-EUI scholars who require access to data held at another facility should apply for access early in their research projects, as applications can be lengthy.
+EUI members who require access to restricted data at another facility should apply for access early in their research projects, as applications can be lengthy.
 Some micro-socioeconomic geo-coded data can only be accessed at the issuer’s secure facility.
-Contact the Library for assistance with access applications.
-Scholars who require access to unpublished datasets (eg. underlying data associated with a journal article) should contact the Library before writing to data owners/authors.
-In certain instances, it may be possible for EUI scholars to obtain access via Library consortia.
-See Section 2 on data user undertakings below.
+Contact the Library for assistance with access applications: email@example.com EUI members who require access to unpublished datasets (eg. underlying data associated with a publication) should contact the Library before writing to data creators/owners.
+In some instances, it may be possible for EUI members to obtain access via Library consortia.

 Access to open data resources

 Open data refers to the trend among international organisations, researchers and government agencies to share data outputs via the internet (Section 6 below).
 Research data management and data management plans are the basis for determining whether, when, how, where and under what terms, research data outputs can be shared as open data.
 The re3data research data registry and the data repositories' section of the Open Access Directory provide lists of international research data repositories by discipline, data type and host location.

 This section provides an overview of terms and conditions of data access and use; special data protection requirements for micro-socioeconomic data; individual data user undertakings; and terms and conditions of use for open data.